Interesting Yellow-Bellied Sapsucker Facts

 Yellow-bellied Sapsuckers have significant ecological significance as “ecosystem engineers” due to their unique behaviour of creating sap wells.

-By drilling rows of small holes in tree trunks, they access sap, which is a valuable resource for themselves and other species.
+By drilling rows of small holes in tree trunks, they access sap, a valuable resource for themselves and other species.

 The sap wells provide a nutritious food source for many insects, including ants, bees, and beetles, which are attracted to the sugary sap.